TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Password/Properties/PasswordPolicy.rst

     :Path: :php:`$GLOBALS['TCA'][$table]['columns'][$field]['config']['fieldControl']['passwordPolicy']`
     :type: string
-    :Scope: Display
+    :Scope: Display, Proc.

     This option assigns a :ref:`password policy <password-policies>` to fields of the type `password`.
-For configured fields, the password policy validator will be used in :ref:`DataHandler <t3coreapi:tce-database-basics>` to ensure, that the new password comply with the configured password policy.
+For configured fields, the password policy validator will be used in :ref:`DataHandler <t3coreapi:tce-database-basics>` to ensure, that the new password complies with the configured password policy.

     Password policy requirements are shown below the password field, when the focus is changed to the password field.